ratiw/vue-table/README.md

 - Should work with any CSS Framework, e.g. Semantic UI, Twitter's Bootstrap
 - Optional detail row to display additional data (v.1.2.0)

+## Note on vue-resource version
+vuetable internally uses vue-resource to request data from the `api-url`.
+Prior to v1.5.3, vuetable uses vue-resource v0.7.4 and it retrieves the returned data from `response.data` object.
+However, since [v0.9.0](https://github.com/vuejs/vue-resource/releases/tag/0.9.0) the `response.data` has been renamed to `response.body`. vuetable v1.5.3 onward has been updated to use vue-resource v1.0.2.

+This will cause problem with vuetable to display no data because the expected object key is no longer existed and some other related problems as discussed in [#100](https://github.com/ratiw/vue-table/issues/100).

+**If you're using vue-resource in your project and the version is 0.9+, please upgrade to use vuetable v1.5.3.**

 ##Breaking Changes
 ####v1.5.0
   - deprecated props